 Located in a leafy suburb of Sheffield 10 to the West of the city centre and some 800 feet above sea level lies Sandygate Road, officially the oldest football ground in the World and home of Hallam FC since 1860, thus making them the second oldest football club in the World to Sheffield FC.

 After the formation of Hallam Cricket club in 1804 by the landlord of the Plough Inn the club blossomed.
-By the 1850's it had in excess of 300 members.
+By the 1850's it had more than three hundred members.
 Many of these members, familiar with the team football being played by Sheffield FC (formed in 1857), wished to create a less exclusive club led by cricketers.
 Thus in 1860, Hallam FC was born.

 The first ever challenge match took place against Sheffield FC on Boxing Day 1860 at Sandygate Road.
 This is still believed to be the first ever Inter Club game and the oldest to survive until today.